ibexa/documentation-user/docs/pim/create_edit_product.md

 To create a product, depending on how the Product Type is defined, you [may need to provide](products.md#product-completeness) certain pieces of information in their respective [Fields](../content_management/content_model.md#fields-and-field-types).

-You can create product by using manual or bulk method.
+You can create products by using either manual or bulk method.
 Bulk method can be used only at the developer level.
 See [Products](https://doc.ibexa.co/en/latest/pim/product_api/#products) for a technical guide on how to do this.

-## Manually create product

-You can create product in several ways:
+You can start creating a product in several ways:

 - Click **Create** in the upper-right corner of the [Products](products.md) screen.
 - While viewing a **Product Catalog** in the [Content Tree](../getting_started/discover_ui.md#content-tree), click **Create content** at the top of the screen.